svenslaggare/StackJIT/README.md

 When a function returns, there must be only _one_ (zero if void) operands on the evalutation stack.
 If not, the program will not be executed.
 There must be a function called 'main' which will be the entry point for the program.

+###Structs###
+The VM supports structures, but atm there is no syntax for defining them.
+A struct can only be manipulated via references.
+The fields are referenced in the following way: `Ref.Struct.<strict name>.<field name>`.
+Example: "`Ref.Struct.Point.x`".

+###Null ref###
+Atm there is no defined behaviour for "null references" and dereferencing not initalized references will probably result in a seg fault.

 ####Main function####
 The main function must have the following signature: `func main() Int`.